-That’s ironic considering the main character in Doki Doki Literature Club is obsessed with anime and manga and has minimal experience with the writings of more prestigious authors.
-As engrossing as the trio of female supporting characters appear to be in Doki Doki Literature Club, we would advise getting too attached to them.
+It’s ironic, considering that the main character in Doki Doki Literature Club is consumed by anime and manga, and has minimal experience with the writings of more prestigious authors.
+As engrossing as the trio of female supporting characters appear to be in Doki Doki Literature Club, we would advise against getting too attached to them.

-Without spoiling the story, the first thing you see when you boot up Doki Doki Literature Club is a content warning, suggesting that those with severe anxiety refrain from playing at all.
-It’s not entirely unwarranted either, as you’re bound to learn the hard way that Doki Doki Literature Club is more horror than generic fan service.
+Without spoiling the story, the first thing you see when you boot up Doki Doki Literature Club is a content warning, indicating that those with severe anxiety should consider NOT playing.
+It’s not entirely unjustified, as you’re bound to learn the hard way that Doki Doki Literature Club is more horror than generic fan service.

 36. Puzzle Pirates: Dark Seas

 For nearly 15 years now, Puzzle Pirates has been a household name for kids with unrestricted access to the computer labs at school.
-It’s a completely free-to-play massively multiplayer online role-playing game originally developed by the Sega-owned Three Rings Design.
-The goal is to join a crew and ideally become a captain, by completing puzzles alongside other players.
+It’s a massive, totally free-to-play multiplayer online role-playing game – among the best free games, in fact – originally created by the Sega-owned Three Rings Design.
+The objective is to join a crew and ideally become a captain by completing puzzles alongside other players.

-Puzzle Pirates: Dark Seas, on the other hand, is the Steam-exclusive version of Puzzle Pirates that introduces an entirely new ocean known as Obsidian.
-Dark Seas introduces factions and player-versus-player (PvP) combat in a way that didn’t exist prior to the Steam release of Puzzle Pirates.
-It also comes from a different developer, a nonprofit called Grey Havens founded by several former members of Three Rings Design.
+Puzzle Pirates: Dark Seas, on the other hand, is the Steam-exclusive version of Puzzle Pirates that includes an entirely new ocean known as Obsidian.
+Dark Seas introduces factions and player-versus-player (PvP) combat in a way new to the Steam release of Puzzle Pirates.
+It also comes from a different developer, a nonprofit called Grey Havens, which was established by several former members of Three Rings Design.

 Before the advent of Dark Seas, you could only get the multiplayer portion of Puzzle Pirates on Steam.
-Now it appears as though the single-player mode can be downloaded and installed from Valve’s client as well.
-Although it’s only in early access for the time being, early reviews suggest that it’s worth a shot for Puzzle Pirates veterans and newcomers alike.
+Now, the single-player mode can be downloaded and installed from Valve’s client as well.

 Best free PC games: 37 - 38